o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-show-up-jobs.md

 * The labour *must not* risk large amounts of wealth, or risk life.
-This will likely require a 'fixed' position as in a qualification, although i suppose many DAOs may accept the same qualifications; Just a job needs a diploma, doesnt mean it will involve fixed positions.
+This will likely require a 'fixed' position as in a qualification, although i suppose many DAOs may accept the same qualifications; Just because a job needs a diploma, doesnt mean it will involve fixed positions.

 * Design so bad labour inputs cant hurt the system.
 This might work by:
   + Identifying labour as good, and passing along value to those contributors.